-One self-service entry point to the One-Stop is the IdahoWorks Labor Exchange services website.
+One self-service entry point to the One-Stop is the IdahoWorks labor exchange services website.
 This website can determine eligibility for WIOA Title I-B and other workforce development programs and offer labor exchange services.
 It also provides information about eligible training providers and workforce and labor market information.

-Information on workforce and labor market employment statistics, including accurate information relating to local, regional, and national labor market areas, in-demand industry sectors and occupations, and job vacancies, is on the Idaho Labor Market Information Website.
-Job-seeking customers may use JobScape, or if a student is in Idaho schools, Next Steps Idaho or Tableau In-Demand Occupations as career search tools to allow them to find the necessary information.
+Additional information on workforce and labor market employment statistics, including accurate information relating to local, regional, and national labor market areas, in-demand industry sectors and occupations, and job vacancies, is located on the Idaho Labor Market Information Website.
+JobScape also provides access to the Career Search tool, allowing customers to find the necessary information.
+Students in Idaho schools can also use Next Steps Idaho or Tableau In-Demand Occupations

 In addition to providing information on careers and education opportunities, JobScape allows users to create accounts and perform personalized assessment activities.